-The People’s Picture are pleased to announce ‘The Story of Schools in the Dales’ artwork.
-Supported by the National Lottery Heritage Fund and the Yorkshire Dales National Park’s Sustainable Development Fund, the project will delve into the development of schools over time in Upper Wensleydale, Swaledale and Arkengarthdale.
+The People’s Picture are pleased to announce ‘The Story of Schools in the Upper Dales’ artwork, supported by the National Lottery Heritage Fund and the Yorkshire Dales National Park Authority’s Sustainable Development Fund.
+This project, led by The NASH in partnership with the Dales Countryside Museum, will delve into the development of schools over time in Upper Wensleydale, Swaledale and Arkengarthdale.

 Across the Upper Dales almost every village has at least one building with a variation of the name ‘The Old School House’.
-These buildings dot our landscape as ghosts with a pent-up story to tell.
-What have their walls seen?
+If walls had ears, what fascinating tales could they tell?
+How has schooling changed over time and what is it like growing up in the distinct environment of the Upper Dales?
 This project will offer a new perspective on local history that not only gives a voice to more elderly members of our community but also celebrates the dynamic youth of the Dales.

 - There is a character limit so we are able to share to social media, so for a greater chance of being featured we suggest a short and succinct story.

-- Frame your photo as a close up portrait showing head and shoulders.
-Each mosaic is made up of thousands of photos, and close up faces show better.
+- Please share close-ups as well as group shots.
+For close-ups, frame your photo as a portrait showing head and shoulders.
+Each mosaic is made up of thousands of photos, and faces show better.

 - Be sure to share your photo submission once you receive your approval email!
 Tell the world your story and invite everyone to take part.

-- We want to see and hear your stories about what the Dales means to you
+- We want to see and hear your stories about what youth in the Dales means to you.